Phoenicianism: Arabic

-The Arabic language is considered to exist in multiple forms: formal Arabic, commonly known as Modern Standard Arabic (a modern incarnation of Koranic or Classical Arabic), which is used in written documents and formal contexts; and dialectal variants, numbering some thirty vernacular speech forms, used in day-to-day contexts, and varying widely from country to country.
-The one spoken in Lebanon is called "Lebanese Arabic" or simply "Lebanese", and it is a type of Levantine Arabic, which, together with Mesopotamian Arabic, is classed by matter of convenience as a type of Northern Arabic.
+The Arabic language is considered to exist in multiple forms: the one spoken in Lebanon is called "Lebanese Arabic" or simply "Lebanese", and it is a type of Levantine Arabic.
 The point of controversy between Phoenicianists and their opponents lies in whether the differences between the Arabic varieties are sufficient to consider them separate languages as opposed to varieties of one language.
 The former cite Prof. Wheeler Thackston of Harvard: "the languages the 'Arabs' grow up speaking at home, are as different from each other and from Arabic itself, as Latin is different from English."

 Aramaic

 For nearly a thousand years before the spread of the Arab-Muslim conquests in the 7th century AD, Aramaic was the lingua franca and main spoken language in the Fertile Crescent.
 Among the Maronites, traditionally, Western Aramaic had been the spoken language up to the 17th century, when Arabic took its place, while Classical Syriac remained in use only for liturgical purposes, as a sacred language (also considered as such in Judaism, alongside Hebrew).

 Today the vast majority of people in Lebanon speak Lebanese Arabic as their first language.
-More recently, some effort has been put into revitalizing Aramaic as an everyday spoken language in some ethnic Lebanese communities.
+More recently, some effort has been put into revitalizing Aramaic as an everyday spoken language in some Maronite communities.
 Also, the modern languages of Eastern Aramaic have an estimated 2–5 million speakers, mainly among Assyrians, an ethnic group related to but distinct from the Maronites of Lebanon.